xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 ![Opening Network Model from WAE Design Client ]({{site.baseurl}}/images/screenshot 2021-08-23 15.38.41.png)

 For example, the following shows the worst case traffic view as a result of a simulation analysis being performed on the network model.
+More simulation capabilities such as those described in [WAE Design Quick Start Guide](https://developer.cisco.com/docs/wan-automation-engine/#!wae-design-quick-start-guide) may be performed.

 ![WAE Design WC traffic view]({{site.baseurl}}/images/screenshot 2021-08-23 15.39.17.png)